tushar-342/Own-UI/README.md

 # 📖 Overview

-VirtualAI is a full-stack AI-powered React UI Component Platform that enables developers to generate production-ready React components using natural language prompts.
+Own-UI is a full-stack AI-powered React UI Component Platform that enables developers to generate production-ready React components using natural language prompts.

 Instead of manually building repetitive UI elements, developers can generate customizable components, preview them in real time, modify props dynamically, publish reusable components, and distribute them through npm—all from a single platform.

 The project combines AI-assisted UI generation, component management, authentication, cloud deployment, and package publishing into a modern developer workflow.

-# ✨ Why VirtualAI?
+# ✨ Why Own-UI?

 Building reusable UI components repeatedly is time-consuming.

-VirtualAI simplifies frontend development by combining AI, reusable component libraries, and cloud deployment into one seamless platform.
+Own-UI simplifies frontend development by combining AI, reusable component libraries, and cloud deployment into one seamless platform.

 ### It provides: